subhadipbhowmik/30-Days-Of-CPP/docs/day-04/operators-in-cpp.md

 Operator overloading allows you to redefine the way operators work for user-defined types (classes and structs).
 It enables you to specify more intuitive ways to perform operations on objects of your classes.

+Overloading an operator does not change:
+- the operator precedence,
+- the associativity of the operator,
+- the meaning of how the operator works on objects of built-in types.

 ### Syntax
 An overloaded operator is implemented as a special member function with the keyword `operator` followed by the symbol of the operator being overloaded.